frioux/app-adenosine-prefab/README.md

       -Q            Don't URL encode the path.
       -q <query>    Send query string with the path.
 A '?' is prepended to
                     <query> and concatenated onto the <path>.
-      -W            Don't write to history file (only when sourcing script).
+      -W            Don't write to history file (only when sourcing script).    !!!
       -V            Edit the input data interactively in 'vi'.
 (PUT and POST requests only, with data piped to stdin.)
-      -Z            Raw output.
-This disables any processing of HTML in the response.
       -v            Verbose output.
 When used with the resty command itself this prints the saved curl options along with the current URI base.
 Otherwise this is passed to curl for verbose